'Uncle Vanya': Theater Review

 But their shared chemistry proves less fruitful here, as Hare's prosaic interpretation and Everett's inert direction tease out little new from Chekhov's famously ambivalent state-of-the-nation drama about 19th century Russia's indolent, self-pitying bourgeoisie.
 There is a subtlety and grace to this handsomely dressed production, but also a kind of starchy restraint that feels more timid than tasteful.
 Even with Everett's fame and Hare's track record, this short Bath premiere run is not guaranteed a London transfer.

-Such painterly touches lends this subdued production a much-needed frisson of visual poetry, but not enough to save it from inexorably sliding into the same kind of depressive slump as its protagonists.
-Despite Hare's enquiring eye and Everett's louche charisma, Chekhov's most elusive drama continues to baffle and frustrate more than a century later.
+Such painterly touches lend this subdued production a much-needed frisson of visual poetry, but not enough to save it from inexorably sliding into the same kind of depressive slump as its protagonists.
+Despite Hare's inquiring eye and Everett's charisma, Chekhov's most elusive drama continues to baffle and frustrate more than a century later.

 Cast: Rupert Everett, Michael Byrne, Marty Cruickshank, John Light, Ann Mitchell, Katherine Parkinson, Clemence Poesy, John Standing